 Here is a list of important Helm points that are often controversial between teams.

 Helm repositories are optional

 Using Helm repositories is a recommended practice, but completely optional.
 You can deploy a Helm chart to a Kubernetes cluster directly from the filesystem.
-The quick start guide actually shows this scenario.
+The Helm deployment quick start describes this scenario.

 Helm can install a chart either in the package (